JMoss-Architecture-DAO/MaydayLoveBot/README.md

 Zero tolerance for hate and discrimination.

-# MaydayLoveBo Architecture and Scope
+# MaydayLoveBot Architecture and Scope

 # Design Methodology